Sponsored Links

 The primary physical symptom of anorexia nervosa is severe weight loss, involving more than 15 percent of the body weight.
 Other symptoms include low blood pressure, slow heartbeat, and growth of fine hair on the body (lanugo).
 Female anorexics may not begin menstruation, or their menstrual periods may stop.
 Signs of anorexia, however, can be missed as anorexics may hide their symptoms.

 The disorder also affects other behaviors as well.
 The anorexic places an undue emphasis on weight and body shape on her evaluation of herself.
 Many anorexics isolate themselves from family and friends and may become depressed.
 Most victims consider themselves healthy or even overweight.
 Although others see skin and bones, anorexics see only bulges and fat.
 They may weigh themselves several times per day.
 Because of the obsessive nature of anorexia nervosa, many consider it an OC spectrum disorder.
-In fact, many people with eating disorders like anorexia also have symptoms of obsessive-compulsive disorder.
+In fact, many people with eating disorders like anorexia nervosa also have symptoms of obsessive-compulsive disorder.
 Anorexics tend to be perfectionistic, and may have character traits of obsessive-compulsive personality disorder as well.

 Causes of Anorexia Nervosa

 There is no one single cause for anorexia nervosa.
 Many anorexics report feeling out of control in other areas of their lives, and by conquering food they experience a sense of mastery and autonomy.
 In some cases it may seem that anorexics try to starve themselves in order to avoid growing into adults, and in fact maturity fears may be present.
 Other experts suggest that anorexics want to gain attention and a sense of being special; having the 'perfect' body is a means of obtaining positive attention from others.
 Still others cite social problems and the growing emphasis on thinness in Western society.
-Indeed, anorexia is rarely seen in developing nations, where food may be scarce.
+Indeed, anorexia nervosa is rarely seen in developing nations, where food may be scarce.

 Treatment of Anorexia Nervosa

-Treatment for anorexia nervosa may include hospitalization, medication, and psychotherapy.
+anorexia nervosa may include hospitalization, medication, and psychotherapy.
 Cognitive-behavioral and interpersonal therapy seem to be most effective.
 Anorexics should be hospitalized if they suffer malnutrition, as the disorder can be life-threatening.
-Ten percent of those with anorexia admitted to university hospitals eventually die of starvation, suicide, or medical complications.
+Ten percent of those with anorexia nervosa admitted to university hospitals eventually die of starvation, suicide, or medical complications.
 Some physicians recommend that the patient's family also undergo therapy, as family interactions can contribute to the problem.
 Many anorexics can be successfully treated if they receive treatment early.
 However, others struggle with the disease throughout their lives.

 Credits: Article written by M. Williams, Ph.D.